tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 Being on the losing side of history this one time is okay, because I've seen Eich be right about many things during just my tenure at Mozilla.
 He's [wrote eloquently on issues affecting the web](https://brendaneich.com/2013/02/why-mozilla-matters/) and [Mozilla's interactions with closed standards](https://brendaneich.com/2012/03/video-mobile-and-the-open-web/).
-He is technically thoughtful and experienced.
+On a technical level, he thoughtful and experienced.
 I would say his overall track record coming in as CEO was **solid**.

 What made me realize he was not ready to lead Mozilla--or any company--was his